Bump and run coverage: History

-Pro Football Hall of Fame executive vice president Joe Horrigan, stated: "'But if I were to say who generally has been credited for it, Willie Brown is generally historically credited with popularizing the bump and run - not inventing it, but popularizing it.'"
-Mel Blount of the Pittsburgh Steelers specialized in this coverage to such a point as to cause numerous rule changes (see below) strictly limiting when and where a defender may make contact with a potential receiver in order to make it easier for receivers to run their routes and increase scoring.
+During the 1970s, Hall of Fame cornerback Mel Blount of the Pittsburgh Steelers excelled in this coverage to such a point as to cause numerous rule changes (see below) strictly limiting when and where a defender may make contact with a potential receiver in order to make it easier for receivers to run their routes and increase scoring.
+The rule limiting the pass defender's conduct became known as the Mel Blount Rule.